localstack/docs/content/en/user-guide/chaos-engineering/outages-extension/index.md

 ---
-title: "Outages Extension"
+title: "Outages"
-linkTitle: "Outages Extension"
+linkTitle: "Outages"
-weight: 3
+weight: 2
-description: Use LocalStack Outages Extension to mimic service outages by testing your infrastructure's ability to deploy robustly and recover from unexpected events.
+description: Mimic service outages and test your infrastructure's ability to recover from unexpected events
 tags: ["Enterprise plan"]
 ---

 ## Introduction

-The [LocalStack Outages Extension](https://pypi.org/project/localstack-extension-outages/) allows you to mimic outages across any AWS region or service.
+LocalStack Outages allows you to mimic outages across any AWS region or service.
-By integrating the Outages Extension using the [LocalStack Extension mechanism](https://docs.localstack.cloud/user-guide/extensions/), you can assess your infrastructure's robustness.
 Intentionally triggering service outages and monitoring the system's response in situations where the infrastructure is compromised offers a powerful way to test.
 This strategy helps gauge the effectiveness of the system's deployment procedures and its resilience against infrastructure disruptions, which is a key element of chaos engineering.

 {{< callout >}}
-Outages Extension is currently available as part of the **LocalStack Enterprise** plan.
+Outages is available as part of the LocalStack Enterprise plan.
 If you'd like to try it out, please [contact us](https://www.localstack.cloud/demo) to request access.
 {{< /callout >}}

-### Prerequisites
+## Prerequisites

-The general prerequisites for this guide are:
+The prerequisites for this guide are:

 - LocalStack Pro with [LocalStack CLI](https://docs.localstack.cloud/getting-started/installation/#localstack-cli) & [LocalStack Auth Token](https://docs.localstack.cloud/getting-started/auth-token/)
 - [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/)
 - [Python](https://www.python.org/downloads/)

-### Installing the extension
+## Getting Started

 To install the LocalStack Outages Extension, first set up your LocalStack Auth Token in your environment.
 Once the token is configured, use the command below to install the extension:

 {{< command >}}
 $ export LOCALSTACK_AUTH_TOKEN=<YOUR_LOCALSTACK_AUTH_TOKEN>